MicrosoftDocs/dynamics-365-project-operations/articles/pricing-costing/set-up-labor-bill-rate.md

 A negative percentage is used to apply a markdown of the transaction cost.

 > [!NOTE]
-> Price defaulting for labor, based on cost is valid on project estimates, actuals, quote lines, contract line details, budget lines and budget line details.
+> Price defaulting for labor, based on cost [Markup over transaction cost] is valid on project estimates, actuals, quote lines, contract line details, budget lines and budget line details.

 ## Transfer pricing or set up bill rates for resources from other organizational units or divisions